 Find out how to complain to the Independent Case Examiner.
-Contact them about any unresolved complaints with DWP services (e.g. at Jobcentre Plus).
+Contact them about any unresolved complaints with DWP services (e.g. at Jobcentre Plus or Debt Management).

-DWP COMPLAINTS: There is a set procedure to make an objection about DWP services or agencies.
+DWP COMPLAINTS PROCESS: There is a formal procedure to make an objection about DWP services or agencies.

 You should contact the Independent Case Examiner at the government office in Merseyside.
 But, only if your case cannot get resolved by the DWP office or department.

 Independent Case Examiner is a service funded by Department for Work and Pensions.
-Their primary role is reviewing grievances lodged with them.
+A primary role is reviewing grievances lodged with them.

 The case examiner provides an independent view on complaints of maladministration.
-Thus, they act as an impartial referee for people who feel they got treated 'unfairly'.
+So, they act as an impartial referee for people who feel they got treated 'unfairly'.

 DWP agencies and business organisations try to solve complaints from dissatisfied benefits claimants.
 But, you can also complain about the way an unresolved complaint got dealt with.